yusanlou/localizationCommand/README.md

-# localizationCommand
+# localizationCommand description
-Command Line for localization (Supported OC and swift)
+Command Line for localization (Supported OC and swift) , Instead of genstrings。
 ## Usage:
 The simplest way to install the localizationCommand command-line tool is via Homebrew.
 If you already have Homebrew installed, just type
 ```